 In addition to portraying a diverse selection of athletes in our marketing materials – spreading the message that these activities, and by extension, our products, are for everyone – HOKA partnered with The Outbound for their 2019 “Everyone Outside” initiative, funding several passes to The Outbound’s Pursuit Series experience for individuals from BIPOC communities in the outdoors, as well as creating content for the series.
 With the support of HOKA and other industry partners, The Outbound launched the #EveryoneOutside Initiative in 2019 to amplify and empower BIPOC voices.

-Ironman® is one of the most recognizable names in triathlon; Hoka is a proud sponsor of this race series as well as the efforts of the Ironman® Foundation to make a positive impact in those communities in which the races are held.
-Visit ironmanfoundation.org for more information and check out 2018’s video here for more information.
+RONMAN® is one of the most recognizable names in triathlon; HOKA is a proud sponsor of this race series as well as the efforts of the IRONMAN® Foundation to make a positive impact in those communities in which the races are held.
+Additionally, the IRONMAN® Group, in partnership with the IRONMAN® Foundation, founded the Race for Change, an initiative to promote diversity and inclusiveness in the workforce, racing participants and host communities of IRONMAN®.
+Visit ironmanfoundation.org

-Hoka HOKA sponsors a Postal Nationals program, a national championship time-trial event for high school cross-country teams that allows any and all teams in the country to compete for a national title and the chance to have a HOKA athlete act as a guest coach during the season.
-In addition, HOKA is developing new programming to reach more youth athletics and empower people across the country from a young age to move.
+HOKA sponsors a Postal Nationals program, a national championship time-trial event for high school cross-country teams that allows any and all teams in the country to compete for a national title and the chance to have a HOKA athlete act as a guest coach during the season.
+In addition, HOKA launched the Summer Miles Club in 2020, which encourages high school athletes to record their training throughout the summer and provides a community of other athletes to share their training.
+HOKA is developing new programming to reach more youth athletics and empower people across the country from a young age to move.